0xAdityaKsj/components-library/README.md

 ### Badge
 The `Badge` component simplifies the addition of badges to your elements, indicating counts such as notifications or unread messages.
 It provides various customization options.

+### Banner

+Introducing a set of banner components to enhance your user interface.
+These components are designed to grab attention and convey important messages seamlessly.

 ## Getting Started

 1. **Clone this repository:**